-Although it is tempting to attempt extending the explicit characterization from \hyref{Theorem}{thm:explicit-stationary-policy-no-fixed-cost} to short-run information acquisition as well, it generally does not hold.
-Outside of the long run regime, the upper bound given by $\int_0^\infty e^{-rt} \Cav[f]\bigl( e^{-\lambda t} p + (1-e^{-\lambda t}) \pi \bigr) dt$ becomes strict.
-Because of transitory dynamics, it is no longer necessary that the intervals where $\Cav[f]>f$ exactly correspond to regions where it is optimal to acquire Poisson signals (in other words, we cannot claim that intervals where $w_0$ is locally affine coincide with those where $\Cav[f]>f$).
-One can still apply the idea of the recursive methodology from the \hyref{Section}{sec:Dynamics}, solving for transitory optimal information acquisition within the Poisson class and "from the inside out" (constraining to one interval to the left of the stationary case, etc.), but there seems to be no general explicit characterization outside of the stationary case.
+The explicit characterization from \hyref{Theorem}{thm:explicit-stationary-policy-no-fixed-cost} does not extend to short-run information acquisition.
+Outside of the long run regime, the upper bound becomes strict because of transitory dynamics: it is no longer necessary that the intervals where $\Cav[f]>f$ exactly correspond to regions where it is optimal to acquire Poisson signals.
+One can still apply the idea of the recursive methodology from \hyref{Section}{sec:Dynamics}, solving for transitory optimal information acquisition within the Poisson class and "from the inside out" (constraining to one interval to the left of the stationary case, etc.), but there seems to be no explicit characterization beyond the long run.